 - Neglecting Responsibilities or Relationships: When you start dropping the ball in important areas of your life, it’s often because you’re overextended and need to prioritize self-care.

 Understanding and managing anxiety is crucial for recognizing when you need more self-care.
-Explore strategies for managing anxiety in this article: Understanding and Managing Anxiety in Daily Life
+Explore strategies for managing anxiety in this article: Understanding and Managing Anxiety in Daily Life.

-4. Overcoming Barriers to Self-Care
+5. Overcoming Barriers

 While we may recognize the importance of self-care, putting it into practice isn’t always easy.
 Let’s explore some common barriers to self-care and strategies to overcome them.

-A. Time Constraints
+Time Constraints

 One of the most common barriers to self-care is the belief that we simply don’t have time for it.
 However, self-care doesn’t have to be time-consuming.
 Here are some strategies: